EdinGuso/edinguso.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Edin Guso.
-I am a second year Computer Science MSc. student at [EPFL](https://www.epfl.ch/en/).
-I am doing my specialization in Computer Science Theory.
+I am a Computer Science MSc. student at [EPFL](https://www.epfl.ch/en/).
+I am doing my internship at [Logmind](https://www.logmind.com/) as a Junior Data Scientist.

 I received a BSc. in Computer Science and BSc. in Mechatronics Engineering (double major) from [Sabanci University](https://www.sabanciuniv.edu/en/) in 2021.

-Broadly, I am interested in theoretical computer science and algorithm design.
-I am looking forward to research opportunities in related fields.
+I am interested in a variety of topics, such as distributed algorithms, graph algorithms, and working with LLMs.
+I am looking for thesis opportunities starting in February/March 2024.